-There are approximately 904 podiatrists licensed in Michigan.
+There are approximately 3,348 veterinary technicians licensed in Michigan.

 A licensee may work in a small business.
 However, no matter what type of business environment the licensee works in, he or she will have to comply with the proposed rules.
 The rules do not impact small business differently because the impact is to the individual licensee only.